top of page

 Outcomes & Impact

-Green Trees Forest Schools CIC exists to improve the wellbeing, resilience, and life chances of children and young people across Wiltshire and Swindon through meaningful outdoor learning.
-Our impact is rooted in structured forest school practice, trauma-informed delivery, and intentional use of nature, bushcraft and teamwork challenges.
+Green Trees Forest Schools exists to improve the wellbeing, resilience, and life chances of children and young people across Wiltshire and Swindon through meaningful outdoor learning.
+Our impact is rooted in structured forest school practice, trauma-informed delivery, and the intentional use of nature, bushcraft, and teamwork challenges.

 Outcomes & Impact